JimDesu/basis-lang/spec.md

 **Down-stack is a borrow by default; ownership travels by binding an argument by name.** A positionally bound argument is a borrow &mdash; it lends without transferring, and is the unmarked common case.
 Binding an argument *by name* at the call site, however, uses the same two arrows as a lateral store, with the same meanings: `foo: x <- bar` binds parameter `x` to `bar` and *moves ownership* into the call &mdash; the down-stack counterpart of CREATE output, used to hand a freshly built resource to a constructor or factory that will incorporate it &mdash; while `foo: x <<- bar` binds by name but passes a *non-owning view*, the caller retaining ownership.
 The determination is thus the call site's, not the callee's signature: the same parameter may be borrowed at one call, owned at another, and aliased at a third, by the provenance of what is passed and the form of its binding (&sect;3.14).

-**The source after an owning placement survives as a view.** A `<-` moves ownership: the destination owns iff the source did, and the source becomes a non-owning **view** of the value wherever it now lives &mdash; turning `uninit` only if the value has been **finalized** (a finalizing discharge consumed it, &sect;10.4).
+**The source after an vesting placement survives as a view.** A `<-` moves ownership: the destination owns iff the source did, and the source becomes a non-owning **view** of the value wherever it now lives &mdash; turning `uninit` only if the value has been **finalized** (a finalizing discharge consumed it, &sect;10.4).
 A lateral store (`dest <- src`) leaves `src` viewing the value now in `dest`; a down-stack by-name `<-`, on its success edge, leaves the source viewing the re-homed value.
 The source is `uninit` exactly where finalization made the value provably gone &mdash; a `~` parameter, which finalizes on both edges, or a non-`~` failure edge whose safety-net default is itself finalizing &mdash; and a view everywhere else, including a non-`~` failure edge whose default is non-finalizing and leaves the value live.
 A surviving view is readable, but its validity is bounded by the value's storage outlasting the read: a view that provably outlives its owner's ceiling is rejected statically (&sect;7.21), and the data-dependent remainder is the dangling-view footgun (Appendix I, A2) &mdash; the same hazard a deliberately-installed `<<-` view carries, now reachable through the source's surviving name.
 Throughout, the single-owner invariant and *disposed exactly once* are untouched &mdash; one owner at a time, a view fires no duty, and the duty fires once at the owner's lifetime end.

 A by-name `<-` into a **READ** parameter is legal, but it moves the obligation into a binding the callee only reads: if that obligation's default is finalizing, the value is consumed at the callee's frame end while the caller is left holding a surviving view that then dangles.
 The language does not yet treat this case precisely &mdash; the compiler **warns** on it and permits it for now.